-Each of the nest tubes was checked on a monthly basis between July and November 2016 inclusive (and will be checked in April and May 2017).
+Each of the nest tubes was checked on a monthly basis between July 2016 and July2017 inclusive.
 Each nest tube was surveyed in sequence.
 Where visible checks revealed no evidence of mammal activity no further examination of the tube was made.
 Where initial observations indicated the presence of bedding material the tube was blocked using cloth plug to prevent the escape of any animals present.
 The tube was then removed from its position and placed inside a clear plastic bag.
 The plug was then removed and the tube slid open to allow the contents of the tube to be revealed.
 Any animals found were weighed and their sex recorded.
 All animals were then replaced in the tube and the tube replaced at its original location.